jfmengels/blog/content/blog/unused-patch-1-1-5/index.md

 ```

 Why can it be considered unused? `NoUnused.CustomTypeConstructors` reports custom type constructors that are never used (while ignoring references to those in pattern match patterns).
-So in the following more simplified example, since we never every **construct** `Unused` anywhere, we can remove it and its handling in the `case` expression.
+So in the following more simplified example, since we never ever **construct** `Unused` anywhere, we can remove it and its handling in the `case` expression.

 ```elm
 type SomeType